splunk/observability-workshop/content/en/s4r/3-initial-tour/_index.md

 archetype: chapter
 ---

-A short walkthrough of the various components of Splunk Observability Cloud to get you familiar with the UI.
+We are going to start with a short walkthrough of the various components of Splunk Observability Cloud.
+The aim of this is to get you familiar with the UI.

 1. **Signing in to Splunk Observability Cloud**
 2. **Real User Monitoring (RUM)**